 Music Review: Wah’s Aquarian Sadhana

 For those that do not know, Wah, the popular kirtan artist was once known as Wahe Guru Kaur while she was in 3HO.
-She recorded many amazing albums of Kundalini chants that were used by Yogi Bhajan during his classes.
+She has recorded many amazing albums of Kundalini Yoga mantras from the Sikh tradition.
 One of my favorites of Wah’s (and one of my favorite sadhana albums) is Aquarian Sadhana.

 There are many sadhana albums out there and all of which are very good.
 It can be really hard to choose the right one in the morning.
 I find it really helpful to pick one that will match what you need that day which can all depend on your mood.
 Sometimes you may want something melodic and other times you may want something more traditional.
 Aquarian Sadhana is the perfect uplifting and melodic collection of the morning mantras which helps to give you with a positive feeling throughout your day.

 Wah has a beautiful angelic voice much like Singh Kaur and Aquarian Sadhana is very easy to chant along with.
 At times you can get so wrapped up in the Naad on this album that you can forget that you are chanting.

 As with most sadhana albums, Aquarian Sadhana starts off with Wah Yantee.
 You can do the Morning Call prior to the opening track acapella or you can along with Wah’s Long Ek Ong Kar from Ambrosial Moon.

 Wah Yantee is slow and melodic with a touch of keyboard.
 It is a great start to the album and gives you the encouraging feeling of chanting the prayer of the ages.